amsourav/amsourav.github.io/about.md

 permalink: /about/
 ---

 Hey there!
 I am Sourav Sarkar, currently a Senior Undergrad at IIT Guwahati.
-I am interested in Education Technology and Finance.
-I am working on a project hich will enable teachers to grade subjective answer scripts online.
+I am working on a project which will enable teachers to grade subjective answer scripts online.